whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE-III.md

 ![](/assets/img/Backdooring%20PE%20Files%20(VOL%20III)/3.png)

 We see a CALL towards 00D68396.
 As we need to restore this function later on, if we simply replace it with a JMP, we may not have the address to restore due to ASLR.
-For such reasons, I will perform this step at the ending, placing the PUSHAD/PUSHFD + shellcode + alignment + POPFD/POPAD + restore first and the replace the entrypoint at last.
+#### For such reasons, I will perform this step at the ending, placing the PUSHAD/PUSHFD + shellcode + alignment + POPFD/POPAD + restore first and then replace the entrypoint at last.

 For this scenario, I will use address 00D7DE67.